Hallelujah Is Forever

 God’s anger is but for a moment; God’s favor is for a lifetime.
-Weeping may linger for the night, but joy comes in the morning. – Psalm 30:5 (NRSV with inclusive language)
+Weeping may linger for the night, but joy comes in the morning. – Psalm 30:5 (NRSV)

 Baking is a delicate balance.
 So is faith.

-Easter, like Lent, is supposed to be a season.
-Fifty days stretching to Pentecost.
-Seven weeks of celebration, resurrection, and joy.
+Easter, like Lent, is supposed to be a season: 50 days stretching to Pentecost; 7 weeks of celebration, resurrection, and joy.
 It’s called Eastertide.
 Don’t feel bad if you didn’t know.
 No one does.

 Many of us observe 40 days of solemn introspection at Lent.
 We give things up.
 We take things on.
 We remember we are dust.
 We bury our hallelujahs.